microsoft/onnxruntime/docs/tutorials/on-device-training/ios-app.md

     }
     ```

     d.
 Finally, we have everything we need to write training loop.
-Here, `kNumOtherRecordings` reperesent how many recordings we have in `recordings` directory that we created earlier. `kNumEpochs` represents how many epochs we want to train the model on given data. `kUserIndex` and `kOtherIndex` represent the labels for user and other recordings respectively.
+Here, `kNumOtherRecordings` represent how many recordings we have in `recordings` directory that we created earlier. `kNumEpochs` represents how many epochs we want to train the model on given data. `kUserIndex` and `kOtherIndex` represent the labels for user and other recordings respectively.

     we also have `progressCallback` that will be called after each training step.
 We will use this callback to update the progress bar in the UI.